St. Michael School Admissions Policy

 All students enrolling in school in Kentucky for the first time must furnish the school with the following ORIGINAL MEDICAL FORMS authorized by the State of Kentucky:

-- Kentucky Eye Examination Form for School Entry (new students ages 3, 4, 5, & 6 who were not previously in our Pre-school/ Pre-K program)
+- Eye Exam Form for School Entry (new students ages 3, 4, 5, & 6 who were not previously in our Pre-school/ Pre-K program)

 The purpose of a Catholic education is to assure that Catholic truths and values are fully integrated with the student’s life and academic program.
 The St. Michael Community includes both church and school which work together, not separately, in carrying out the mission of St. Michael.
 Parents should enroll their children in St. Michael School if they desire and intend to support and participate fully in the faith programs of the St. Michael community.